 Arıkan (2015) has observed that the term ‘Womanism’ was initially coined by Alice Walker during 1983 so as to inspire the future feminist writers and thinkers to properly engage with the dynamism of such a concept so that proper interpretation and reinterpretation of the concept could be performed in the general discourse of the development of broader perspectives of Feminism.
 This concept, as has been opined by Bhuvaneswari and Jacob (2012) have specifically underpinned the approach of Alice Walker involving various aspects such as her narrative enquiries into development of self-definitions, contextualisation of the norms of social agencies and the discourse of spiritual renewal.
 In this context, Bloodhart and Swim (2010) have argued that The Color Purple has crystallised the womanist/feminist stance of Walker whenever she has rejected the ideological lineages and traditions propounded by religious conventions and has also presented the various discoveries pertaining to the liberation of spirituality as a direct counter argument to such conventions and traditions.
 The emphasis has been on the gradual process of deconstruction of transcendence of dualism.
 CHEN and QIAO (2009) have outlined the notion that Walker had provided new meanings to the general discourses of Feminism in both the private and public spheres in the Colour Purple and in Meridian.
 This could be better explained as the concentration of literary emphasis on the notions that accessing the sphere of public discourses is primarily related to the national political dynamics including the engagement in political progressive struggles.
-However, Walker has also emphasised on the ideation that the fundamental objective of such struggles should be the gaining of a resounding voice and social agency which could only be achieved through acquisition of the most profound notions of spiritual and self-identification related comprehensive understanding for those who are engrossed in such struggles.
+However, Walker has also emphasised on the ideation that the fundamental objective of such struggles should be the gaining of a resounding voice and social agency which could only be achieved through acquisition of the most profound notions of spiritual and self-identification related comprehensive understanding for those who are engrossed in such struggles, which can be supported with relevant English literature dissertation help.

 This has been the context to which a cursory evaluation of the notions of Ecofeminism could be performed.
 The objective of Ecofeminist concepts could be identified, as per the notions of Gaard (2010), to be that of exploration and analysis of the relationships in between nature and women through development of a particular genre of literature.
 Gaard (2011) have determined that Ecofeminist approaches are strongly indicative of the perspectives of the similarities in between Sexism (domination of women by men) and Speciesism (the progressive degradation of the natural environment).
 Thus, Ecofeminist discourses could be considered to have developed at the intersections of multiplicity of theoretical disciplines such as Ecocriticism, Post-Colonialism and Feminism.
 Such narratives, as per the research of Gaard (2017), conspicuously provides a direct critique of the repression of women in the societies of Euro-American and Afro-American lineages as well as that of the parallelism which could be established between the instances of abuse and misuse of nature and that of oppression of women.
 The Color Purple has been an attempt, from the research perspectives of, towards the direction of exploration of the selected themes in the novel under consideration as well as those which could be cross-referenced with this, to contemplate the feminist speculations which could be ingrained in the review literary pieces.
 Furthermore, the novel has been another attempt, as have been opined by Jin-ke (2007), to address the broader issues involving the elements of discrimination which are based on identities such as species, races, genders and classes.
 To this effect, Jun (2008) have analysed two specific novels with the first being The Color Purple and the second one being the Housekeeping penned by Marilynne Robinson.
 The orientation has been to assess the notion that these two novels have been feminist utopias in which various elements of dystopia have been incorporated.
 Furthermore, the emphasis has been on the exploration of the details of utopian thoughts as well as the eco-utopian aspects within these two particularly interesting texts since Ecofeminism has been closely intertwined with the general notions of Utopia.
 Alice Walker has been specifically vocal about her attempts, as per Kings (2017), about the exploration of means through which female empowerment could be achieved.
 Thus, she and Marilynne Robionson both, had embarked on, through their respective literary endeavours, towards formulation of eco-utopian feminist space.
 This has been a particularly significant development concerning bestselling novels of the two of the most celebrated contemporary writers of American and Afro-American with origins.